- Overview: Cyprus

 Hiring contractors in Cyprus was long considered the quickest and most cost-effective solution.
-However, governments around the world take notice of the lost tax and social security revenues due to contractors who should have been classified as employees.
+However, governments worldwide take notice of the lost tax and social security revenues due to contractors who should have been classified as employees.

 In Cyprus, an individual who does not work for another person under a contract of employment or apprenticeship is considered self-employed where a relationship between employer and employee can be inferred.

-To remain compliant with the country’s laws, the onus of determining the worker status and correctly classifying their personnel falls entirely on global employers.
+To comply with the country’s laws, the onus of determining the worker status and correctly classifying their personnel falls entirely on global employers.

 Companies misclassifying their workers in Cyprus risk: